 The Bolgen Terrier is an affectionate and faithful dog breed who tends to do well with other dogs and is usually a hit with kids.
 Prone to some breathing problems due to its Boston Terrier heritage, the dog is nevertheless a hit among those who are interested in designer dogs and who love the combination of looks that the two parents can give to their hybrid offspring.

 A truly unique-looking dog, this Beagle mix is known for being far more energetic than the average Dachshund but still has a fantastic and even temperament.
 Small, long, these Dachshund mixes actually tend to be faster than expected due to longer legs but they still tend to inherit many of the back problems that come from both parents.
 Even with this said, this hybrid is an ideal family dog who can quickly integrate himself or herself into any family unit, with a real focus on spending time with kids.

 Definitely a standout hybrid, this is another one of those crosses that’s almost too clever for its own good.
 Combining the intelligence of both breeds as well as both of their good looks, this is also a Beagle mix that tends to be a real standout in the aesthetics department.

 A loyal and lovely dog, this hybrid tends to be a big hit with families and gets along well with anyone who would love to spend some time playing.
-It does need a bit more exercise than most of the other hybrids discussed here and mental stimulation is always a must, but the Beago can be an ideal dog for anyone who wants a smart companion animal.
+It does need a bit more exercise than most of the other hybrids discussed here, and owners with a large yard might consider a GPS dog fence.
+Mental stimulation is always a must, but the Beago can be an ideal dog for anyone who wants a smart companion animal.